cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ### Style Inheritance and Custom Properties

-As noted previously, web components created with a Shadow DOM have an isolated CSS scope.
+As noted previously, web components created with Shadow DOM have an isolated CSS scope.
 There are two exceptions to that rule, Style Inheritance and CSS Custom Properties.

 Inherited Styles are CSS properties that are inherited down the DOM tree including the Shadow DOM.
-It means that a style property value when it is set on a DOM element, child elements automatically express the same style.
+It means that when a style property value set on a DOM element, then child elements automatically express the same style.

-Inherited style properties include the `color` property, most `font` properties, and `list-style` related properties (see [the full list](https://web.dev/learn/css/inheritance#which_properties_are_inherited_by_default)).
+Inherited style properties include`color`, most `font` properties, and `list-style` related properties (see [the full list](https://web.dev/learn/css/inheritance#which_properties_are_inherited_by_default)).
 You can still override these properties inside your component.

 CSS Custom Properties set globally can also be used to override CSS properties set inside the Shadow DOM.
 This can also be used to update an inherited CSS property.
 For instance you might have a CSS rule set in a global stylesheet outside the Web Component:
 ```css